Skip to content

 DRCCT Trustees Report and Accounts 2024/25

-Just to let you know that the DRCCT Trustees Annual Report and Accounts for the financial year 2024/25 have been submitted to the Charity Commission and can be found on the CC website here
+Just to let you know that the DRCCT Trustees Annual Report and Accounts for the financial year 2024/25 have been submitted to the Charity Commission.
+Further information and documents can be found on the DRCCT page of the Charity Commission website here

-It should be noted that a serious incident report concerning the DRCCT was sent to the Charity Commission.
+It should be noted that a serious incident report concerning the DRCCT was sent to the Charity Commission by DPC solicitors.
 The report itself is undated but probably compiled late November 2025.
 You can read the report here and see that it is very similar to a previous Slough Observer newspaper report dated April 2025 that you can find here.
-It appears that after seven months of futile effort – some Datchet Parish Councillors (individually named in the DPC Public Statement here) continue to spend public money promoting the assertion that they control the DRCCT assets.
+It appears that after seven months of futile effort – some Datchet Parish Councillors (individually named in their own DPC Public Statement here) continue to spend public money promoting the assertion that they control the DRCCT assets.
+Furthermore, surely expecting me to appear in Court as a witness on behalf of Datchet Parish Council while simultaneously complaining about my performance and undermining me as a Charity Trustee is an issue waiting to be addressed.
+For the record I was first elected to Datchet Parish Council in 1986.
+I wonder how my time served compares against that of the named co-opted Councillors?

 END